The average company in the United States spends about $4,000 to hire a new employee. The hiring process often takes up to 52 days.

 How Does Trainual Work?

-Trainual gives your company a dashboard where you can build out SOPs, training documents, manuals, and much more.
+Trainual has a dashboard where you can build out SOPs, training documents, manuals, and much more.
 Some of the most prominent uses for Trainual are:

 - Onboarding materials and assets